 The U.S. reported an average of 49,900 new cases each day over the last week of July, with the number growing exponentially.
 The Delta variant now accounts for 83% of all sequences of coronavirus cases across the country.

-Just a week ago, Erie and AIG both announced they would allow employees to return to the office via a hybrid schedule starting in mid-September.
+In late July, Erie and AIG both announced they would allow employees to return to the office via a hybrid schedule starting in mid-September.
 Travelers, AmFam and The Hartford also said they expected a broad return to office in early fall.

 P&C carriers were quick to embrace remote work when the pandemic first hit, and most carriers built their return-to-work plans to include hybrid work opportunities.
-Companies have yet to publicly signal any changes to their existing plans in regards to the Delta variant.

 According to a recent PwC study by the Society for Human Resource Management, about 68% of corporate executives think that workers should be in-person at least three days a week, although more than half of employees prefer to stay remote most of the time.
 Here is an update of insurance carriers that have recently modified their return-to-office plans.